-Our HMO offers Open Access benefits.
-This means you can receive covered services from a participating provider without a required referral from your primary care physician or by another participating provider in the network.
+Our HMO offers Point-of-Service (POS) benefits.
+This means you can receive covered services from a participating provider without a required referral, or from a non-participating provider.
+These out-of-network benefits have higher out-of-pocket costs than our in-network benefits.